Walaamohamed636/wedding-template/README.md

 # wedding-template-design
- template about widding by css html bootstrap and jquery
+ template about wedding by css html bootstrap and jquery with the ability to change color themes and mode of the website